Expertise

 Docker

-After learning to use Docker to deploy various open-source projects, I also chose to use it for the rapid deployment of personal projects.
+After learning to use Docker to deploy various open-source projects, I also decided to use it for the quick deployment of personal projects.
 To enable any user to quickly get started, I will continuously create and release Docker images for my personal projects, allowing everything to be perfectly launched with a single command!

 Education